alonf/MCPDemo/docs/AI_CHAT_CLIENT.md

 ## Features

-### 1. Automatic Tool Discovery
+### 1. Automatic Server Management

 At startup, the client:
-- Starts the WinDiagMcpServer process
+- Builds the WinDiagMcpServer project
+- Launches the server in a new console window (listening on `http://localhost:5000`)
+- Connects to the server using the configured API Key
 - Lists all available tools from the server
-- Converts MCP tools to AI function format
-- Registers them with the AI agent

 **Console Output:**
 ```
+Building MCP Server...
 Starting MCP Server...
 Fetching tools...
 Fetching prompts...